topolvm/topolvm/docs/proposals/thin-volumes.md

 - For thinpool targets:
     -  if the device-class having thinpool is default then `WatchResponse.free_bytes` will be same as `WatchItem.thin_pool.overprovision_bytes`.
     - `WatchItem.thin_pool` will have the values as stated in above listing
-    - `WatchItem.free_bytes` will be the calculated value of raw space usage of thinpool by using data, metadata percentages and size of thinpool.
+    - `WatchItem.free_bytes` will be empty for thinpool

 #### Monitoring thin-pools